 - Routine appointments: Physicals, annual gynecological (GYN) exams, and non-urgent health concerns (e.g., skin problems, back or joint pain, sleep problems, and medication refills) are considered routine medical appointments, and may be scheduled 7-10 days from the time that you call.
 You may be asked to complete a specific health history form before your appointment.

-- Same or next-day appointments: For more urgent health concerns that cannot wait for a routine appointment, call as early in the day as possible to schedule an appointment that will fit into your plans for the day.
+- Same-day or next-day appointments: For more urgent health concerns that cannot wait for a routine appointment, call as early in the day as possible to schedule an appointment that will fit into your plans for the day.